-A collection is an account that has been sold to a third-party debt collector.
-If you become delinquent--that is, miss several payments for anything from a medical bill to a credit card bill--the company owed will often write off this debt as a loss and sell that it to a collection agency.
-The collection agent will then attempt to collect the repayment from you.
+A collection can result from a debt that has not been paid on time.
+If you become significantly delinquent on a debt, such as a medical bill or credit card bill, the original company owed will often write off this debt as a loss and sell it to a collection agency.
+The collection agency will then attempt to recover the money owed.

 While different creditors and lenders have different policies, many credit card accounts are sent to a collection agency after 180 days of non-payment.
-Both the original creditor or the collection agency may report the account in collections to a credit bureau, resulting in the account being marked on your report with a "collection" status and they are not required to tell you that your account is being sent to collections.
+Either the original creditor or the collection agency may report the account in collections to a credit bureau, resulting in the account being marked on your report with a "collection" status.
+You will not necessarily be notified by the original creditor that your account is being sent to collections.

 What does it mean for my credit?

-In addition, the amount of damage to your credit score is also determined by the collection amount, or how much you owe.
-For example, if the original debt you owed was less than $100, the resulting account in collections may show up on your credit report but it won't hurt your credit score or even hurt it at all.
+In addition, the amount of damage to your credit score may be affected by the collection amount, or how much you owe.
+For example, if the original debt you owed was less than $100, the resulting account in collections may show up on your credit report but it may not significantly hurt your credit score or even hurt it at all.
 Some credit scoring models may also differentiate between types of collections debt, such as medical versus non-medical, or disregard collections accounts that have been paid.

-The resulting credit score drop from having an account in collections will directly impact your future financial plans, as it may cause you to be denied for credit cards and loans, especially if the collection is recent or remains unpaid (or both).
+The resulting credit score drop from having an account in collections can impact your future financial plans.
+It may cause you to be denied for credit cards and loans, especially if the collection is recent or remains unpaid (or both).

-Unless you negotiate with the collections agency to remove the mark, accounts with a "collection" status can stay on your report for up to seven years, whether or not you pay the debt back.
-While you are working out what to do with your account in collections, make sure to keep your other debts and accounts up-to-date.
+While you are determining what to do with your account in collections, make sure to keep your other debts and accounts up-to-date.

-As time passes, the collection account will have a less significant impact on your credit.
-In addition, if you pay all your other bills on time, this will help your credit score recuperate from a debt collection.
-You can also lessen the effects on your score by paying it off and negotiating with the collection agency to mark it as "paid in full" or "settled."
+As time passes, the collection account may have a less significant impact on your credit.
+In addition, paying all your other bills on time could help your credit score recuperate from a debt collection.